Divya26101993/VMawre-installation-in-windows/README.md

 ### Step 7: Verify the VMware Workstation Download

 Check to ensure the VMware Workstation file is ready to download.
 Once confirmed, double-click the file to begin the installation process.
-Ensure you’re downloading the correct version for Windows (not Linux) before proceeding.
+Make sure to download the correct version for Windows (e.g., .exe file) to avoid issues during installation

 ![Image](https://github.com/user-attachments/assets/6e8da081-602d-485a-bbcc-bd49f3aac4df)